Probabilistic deconstruction of a theory of gravity, Part II: curved space: Introduction

 What is the connection to gravity of this contact we can make with a classical dynamical phenomenon?
+In the case of chaos, once we know to how to make contact with it in quantum systems, gravity can be shown to be associated with an extremal limit of maximal chaos, as quantified by a maximal Lyapunov exponent \cite{MSS15}.
+Similarly, in the case of stochastic processes, it seems there is an extremal limit of a stochastic process being locally Markov, that could be associated to gravity emerging from quantum systems.
+Let us try to explain the connection between Markovianity and gravity we have seen.

-In the case that a classical stochastic process has the Markov property, there is a sense in which the action of any conditional probability $\mu_{T_2, T_1}(dx_2; x_1)=p_{T_2,T_1}(dx_2, dx_1)/p_{T_1}(dx_1)$ over finite time on a measure $\nu(dx_1)$ can be obtained as the exponential of an infinitesimal generator; the latter expresses the instantaneous time derivative of the action, and completely characterizes the process, including higher-order joint probability distributions.
+In the case that a classical stochastic process has the Markov property, there is a sense in which the action of any conditional probability $\mu_{T_2, T_1}(dx_2; x_1)=p_{T_2,T_1}(dx_2, dx_1)/p_{T_1}(dx_1)$ over finite time on a measure $\nu(dx_1)$ can be obtained as the exponential of an infinitesimal generator.
+The latter expresses the instantaneous time derivative of the action, and completely characterizes the process, including higher-order joint probability distributions.
 (In the following, our explicit discussions will be related to the linear problem where conditional probabilities including the kernel $\mu_{T_2, T_1}$ do not depend on the measure they are acting on.
 We will also mostly consider homogeneous processes for which joint probabilities and the kernel $\mu_{T_2, T_1}=\mu_{T_2-T_1}$ only depend on time differences.)
-Furthermore, if the process is sufficiently ``macroscopic", meaning the probability kernel $\mu_T(dx_2; x_1)$ localizes in target space at small times, the generator can be related to spatial derivatives of finite order in target space; this relation is expressed by the well-known Fokker-Planck equation solving for probability measures consistent with the stochastic process.
+Furthermore, if the process is sufficiently ``macroscopic", meaning the probability kernel $\mu_T(dx_2; x_1)$ localizes in target space at small times, the generator can be related to spatial derivatives of finite order in target space.
+This relation is expressed by the well-known Fokker-Planck equation solving for probability measures consistent with the stochastic process.
 See Section 3 of \cite{Suh21} for elaboration.

 As we will describe in Section \ref{sec: nonMkv}, it is in fact possible to associate generators to a non-Markovian process, such that they generate a local, Markovian approximation to the actual process.\footnote{Generically the Markovian approximation only replicates single-event distributions of the original process.} Then given \eqref{extractp}, we may postulate that a quantum stochastic process involving a large number of degrees of freedom and having a semi-classical limit, and which is \textit{locally Markovian} to a sufficient degree,\footnote{Making the condition of local Markovianity precise is a problem we leave for the future.} is characterized by a \textit{quantum generator equation} expressing the instantaneous time derivative of the action of its conditional \textit{quantum} distribution \be \kappa_{T_2,T_1}(dx_2;x_1)={q_{T_2, T_1}(dx_2, dx_1) \ov q_{T_1}(dx_1)} \ee on probability measures.